Free playbook Before you spend $50K on AI, run this audit

 How do I forecast future coverage ratios accurately?

 Static spreadsheets often break when you try to model multiple future scenarios.
 You need a tool that handles live comparisons.
-Runway links directly to your general ledger so finance teams can build dynamic scenarios.
+Runway links directly to your general ledger so you can build dynamic scenarios.
 You see exactly how a revenue dip or a rate hike helps or hurts your coverage months in advance.

 Put your interest coverage ratio to work